 The Black Panther party was an organization started by Huey P. Newton and Bobby Seale.
-I want to start this post by saying that I had the distinct honor of meeting and hearing Bobby Seale and it was one of the most memorable moments in my adult life.
-With that being said, it is very hard to watch films like this, Fruitvale Station and the like because you know what the outcome will be.
-This death even more egregious because of a person like William O’Neal.
+I want to start this post by saying that I had the distinct honor and pleasure of meeting and hearing Bobby Seale speak, and it was one of the most memorable moments in my adult life.
+With that being said, it is very hard to watch films like this, Fruitvale Station, and the like because you know the outcome.
+This death, in this instance, even more egregious because of a person like William O’Neal.

-They don’t teach our children about organizations like the Black Panthers, and if they do, they tell us the bad.
-They tell us about how they were on the FBI watchlist because of their hate for government and police.
+They don’t teach our children about organizations like the Black Panthers, and if they do, they tell them the bad.
+They tell them about how they were on the FBI watchlist because of their hate for government and police.
 They didn’t hate government and police just because.
-They hated how the government and police treated the people that looked like them, the poor people, the people who had nothing.
+They hated how the government and police treated people that looked like them, the poor people, the people who had nothing.
 They saw what was happening in their community and decided to do something about it.
-The party created free breakfast programs across the country, daycare programs and provided free healthcare to those in their communities.
+The party created free breakfast and daycare programs across the country and provided free healthcare to those in their communities.
 They filled the gaps that the government left open.
 Ok, now I’m off my soapbox.
 Let’s get to the movie.

 So, at what point does he deserve our sympathy from us as a viewer?
-I’m not talking about sympathy from me because I have none and I know he committed suicide and that is awful but I have no sympathy for this man.
+I’m not talking about sympathy from me because I have none, and I know he committed suicide and that is awful but I have no sympathy for this man.
 But for you all who watched the movie and are reading this now, when did your sympathy senses start tingling?
 And another thing, there is always that moment where the movie, and the character, shifts.
 We start to realize that the character is in too deep– start to feel trapped.
 But, again, my argument is he could have just said enough is enough and took his punishment like he should have done in the first place, but he went for self preservation and betrayal.
-In the clip from Eyes on the Prize 2 that was included at the end of the movie, he seemed content with what he did and yes, you could argue that his suicide after the docu-series aired in 1990 would juxtapose that.
+In the clip from Eyes on the Prize 2 that was included at the end of the movie, he seemed content with what he did, and yes, you could argue that his suicide after the docu-series aired in 1990 would juxtapose that.
 Maybe, maybe not.
-I really am horrible with this because I am beyond with this man.

 Is there anyone who disagrees with me?
 If you do, please let me know.